isomerpages/moe-spectrasec/_yearbook/Yearbook 2020/The Road Not Taken.md

 description: ""
 third_nav_title: Yearbook 2020
 ---
 Pandemic or not, Home-Based Learning (HBL) is an inevitable reality in today’s educational landscape.
-HBL allows teachers and students to leverage on technology which will enable learning accessibility more flexibly.
+HBL allows teachers and students to leverage on technology which will enable&nbsp;learning accessibility more flexibly.
 This digital enabled learning experience will provide opportunities for an autonomous, self-directed learning to take place.

 **HBL – From the Lenses of the Students**

 Who says learning can’t be fun?

-A light-hearted video to share how a typical day of Spectrans during HBL was like.
+A light-hearted video to share how&nbsp;a typical day of Spectrans during HBL was like.

 **HBL – English Lessons**